y114514-zero/Simple-system-detection-and-alerting---Linux/README.md

 Then, edit the config.json as needed, modifying the thresholds, log paths, etc. (the default values can usually be used directly).
 Set Webhook URL:
-Simply run the script, and it will automatically detect and create the .env template: bash
+Simply run the script, 和 it will automatically detect and create the .env template: bash

 ```